 One of Adams’ biggest challenges is helping patients understand and navigate their health plan and the healthcare system so they know how to use both appropriately.

-Adams explains, “If you don’t understand your health plan, then you don’t utilize it, so you’re going to look for the easiest way to get care—and a lot of times that’s the ED.
+Adams explains, “If you don’t understand your health plan, then you don’t utilize it.
+So you’re going to look for the easiest way to get care—and a lot of times that’s the ED.
 My challenge is how to change that behavior.”

 Sometimes it takes time for members to make changes, but Adams always reinforces the fact that she is a phone call away any time they have questions or concerns.
 “I make sure that they know that I am a constant presence.
 I am always reachable.”